Memorable Manitobans: Edward Phillip “E. P.” Leacock (1853-1927)

-On 5 August 1881, he married Georgina Eliza Vickers, eldest daughter of John J. Vickers of Toronto, and granddaughter of Susanna Moodie.
-They had three children: Thomas Murdoch Leacock (b 1882), Ella Mary Moodie Leacock (b 1884), and Agnes Mary Leacock (b 1886).
+On 5 August 1881, he married Georgina Eliza Vickers (?-?), eldest daughter of John J. Vickers of Toronto, and granddaughter of Susanna Moodie.
+They had three children: Thomas Murdoch Leacock (1882-?), Ella Mary Moodie Leacock (1884-?), and Agnes Mary Leacock (1886-?).
 He was a member of the Manitoba Club, Selkirk Club, and Rideau Club (Ottawa).
 In 1883, he published Hudson’s Bay Route: A Lecture.

-Leacock entered provincial politics in 1882 as a Conservative in a by-election at Birtle, where he subsequently built another house known as “the Castle.”
-He served as chair of the caucus, but in 1887 broke ranks with the Norquay government, and he did not run in the election of 1888.
+After an electoral defeat in a 1881 provincial by-election, Leacock entered politics in 1882 as a Conservative at Birtle, where he subsequently built another house known as “the Castle.”
+Re-elected in the 1883 and 1886 general elections, he served as chair of the caucus, but in 1887 broke ranks with the Norquay government, and he did not run in the election of 1888.
 He served as central organizer (with C. A. Burrows) for the Tories in the 1891 federal election.
 He was under a financial cloud for many years, and he returned to England in 1894, where he resided in Maldon as “Colonel Leacock,” a retired colonel of the North West Mounted Police.
 He died there in April 1927.

 Birth registrations, Manitoba Vital Statistics.